ryumatsuura/ryumatsuura.github.io/research.md

 Populism and Public Services Delivery

-Trade Reform and Political Power: Connections between Firms and Politicians in India (with Sebastian J&aumlverall and Roza Khoban)
+Trade Reform and Political Power: Connections between Firms and Politicians in India (with Sebastian J&auml;verall and Roza Khoban)

 ## Publications